kyren/piccolo/util/README.md

   lifetimes from them and check at runtime that those values are not accessed past their actual lifetime.
 * Adds `serde` support for easy conversion of Rust data types to and from Lua.
-* Adds a way to quickly make a metatble of simple userdata methods and bind it to userdata.
+* Adds a way to quickly make a metatable of simple userdata methods and bind it to userdata.